getcleaver/docs/5 Databases/Adding Database.md

 ---

 If things are still not clear, or if you are having an issue, please send us an email.
-In the meantime, watch the following clip that shows how to add a database to your server using Cleaver.
+In the meantime, watch the following clip that shows how to add a database to your server using Cleaver: https://www.youtube-nocookie.com/embed/Vh4iLzXuThU?rel=0

 <br/>

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Vh4iLzXuThU?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 [mariadb]: https://mariadb.org/